Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Properties of a fixed-point solution

 \subsection{Estimates of $d(f)$}

-We have shown that the asymptotic decay rates of $f$ and $\mtx{M}(f)$ are given in terms of $d(f)$, or equivalently, of the ratio $b(f)/c(f)$.
-What is left undone is to estimate the value of $d(f)$ for a fixed point $f=\mtx{R}(f)$.\\
+We have shown that the asymptotic decay rates of $f$ and $\mtx{M}(f)$ are given in terms of $d(f)$, or equivalently, in terms of the ratio $b(f)/c(f)$.
+What is left undone is to estimate the value of $d(f)$ for a fixed point $f=\mtx{R}(f)$.
+We first prove a useful identity as follows.